MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 2. Until F3 or F12 key is entered
     1. display the user space content
     2. if F3 or F12 key is entered, leave the procedure
-    3. if F5 key is entered, refresh the subfile
+    3. if F5 key is entered, refresh the subfile with the initial starting position (clearing the requested position)
+    4. if the user enters a position to start subfile loading with, ensure that this requested position is within the limits, then invoke refreshing the subfile with the new starting position
-    4. otherwise, and when the list is not empty, invoke ReadSubFile procedure to discover any selection in the subfile, and therefore display the detail of an entry
+    5. otherwise, and when the list is not empty, invoke ReadSubFile procedure to discover any selection in the subfile, and therefore display the detail of an entry
-    5. simulate hitting F3 key if it was hitted when displaying the detail format
+    6. simulate hitting F3 key if it was hitted when displaying the detail format

 ### ReadSubFile procedure